Yanpas/mandocset/README.md

 # mandocset

-This is Python script (`mandocset.py`) that generates a Dash docset from man pages.
+This is a Python script ([`mandocset.py`](mandocset.py)) that generates a Dash docset from man pages.
 It takes folders with man pages as its arguments.
 Then in each folder it finds all folders containing digit in their name, and runs `man2html -r` for each file inside them.

 By default the script uses the `man2html` utility, which should be available from your distro's package manager.
 If you prefer [Pandoc][1], add `-e "pandoc -f man -t html"` to the command line.